-Following Saturday coaches can continue to recruit and sign a player immediately if he’s a good fit for their team.
-That said the bulk of the players ready to play in the CJFL will sign on Saturday.
+Following National Signing Day coaches can continue to recruit and sign a player immediately if he’s a good fit for their team.
+That said the bulk of the players ready to play in the CJFL will sign on June 1st.

 Once players sign on the dotted line, coaches can begin developing their schemes and systems around their potential starters.
 They can also begin preparing for their Main Camp along with Week 1 of the regular season.